A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Nucleic acid metabolism encompasses the synthesis, degradation, and modification of nucleic acids (DNA and RNA), essential for cellular function and genetic information storage and transmission.
+Nucleic acid metabolism encompasses the synthesis, degradation, and modification of nucleic acids (DNA and RNA).
+These processes are essential for cellular function, and for the storage and transmission of genetic information.

 Key Points